EmperorArthur/Bridgeconnector_Test/README.md

 Next, the index.php must be edited.
 Optionally unauthenticated_rest_test.php can also be edited.
 The variable `$_SESSION['client_id']` must be set to the app's client id.

+# Using composer

+This application requires the HTTP_Request2 PHP module.
+It can automatically install this module via composer.

+Simply run `composer install` from within the project directory.

 # Starting the server